-The on-line computation of floats adevected either by the three dimensional velocity field or constraint to remain at a given depth (w = 0 in the computation) have been introduced in the system during the CLIPPER project.
-The algorithm used is based on the work of Blanke and Raynaud [1997]. (see also the web site describing the off-line use of this marvellous diagnostic tool (http://stockage.univ-brest.fr/ grima/Ariane/).
+The on-line computation of floats advected either by the three dimensional velocity field or constraint to remain at a given depth (w=0 in the computation) have been introduced in the system during the CLIPPER project.
+The algorithm used is based either on the work of Blanke and Raynaud [1997] (default option), or on a $4^th$ Runge-Hutta algorithm ( $ln\flork4$ =true).
+Note that the Blanke and Raynaud [1997] algorithm have the advantage of providing trajectories which are consistent with the numeric of the code, so that the trajectories never intercept the bathymetry.

+See also the web site describing the off-line use of this marvellous diagnostic tool (http://stockage.univ-brest.fr/ grima/Ariane/).

-11.8.4 Other Diagnostics
+13.8.4 Other Diagnostics (key\diahth, key\diaar5)

-Aside from the standard model variables, other diagnostics can be computed on-line or can be added to the model.
+Aside from the standard model variables, other diagnostics can be computed on-line.
 The available ready-to-add diagnostics routines can be found in directory DIA.
-Among the available diagnostics are :
+Among the available diagnostics the following ones are obtained when defining the key\diahth CPP key:

-- the mixed layer depth (based on a density criterion) (diamxl.F90)

-- the turbocline depth (based on a turbulent mixing coefficient criterion) (diamxl.F90) - the depth of the 20 ° C isotherm (diahth.F90) - the depth of the thermocline (maximum of the vertical temperature gradient) (diahth.F90) - the meridional heat and salt transports and their decomposition (diamfl.F90)
+- the mixed layer depth (based on a density criterion, de Boyer Montégut et al. [2004]) (diahth.F90) - the turbocline depth (based on a turbulent mixing coefficient criterion) (diahth.F90) - the depth of the 20°C isotherm (diahth.F90) - the depth of the thermocline (maximum of the vertical temperature gradient) (diahth.F90)